matnoel/EasyFEA/docs/easyfea/fem.rst

 fem
 ===

-The `EasyFEA/fem/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/fem>`_ module in EasyFEA is designed to provide essential tools for creating and managing finite element meshes, which are crucial for numerical simulations using the `Finite Element Method <https://en.wikipedia.org/wiki/Finite_element_method>`_ (FEM).
+The `EasyFEA/fem/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/fem>`_ module in EasyFEA provides essential tools for creating and managing finite element meshes, which are crucial for numerical simulations using the `Finite Element Method <https://en.wikipedia.org/wiki/Finite_element_method>`_ (FEM).

 What is a mesh in EasyFEA ?
 ---------------------------